GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 ## Running the project
 To run the project, we provide a script that will run all the experiment setups located in the `Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/stompc/experiments_setups`.
-Additionally, one can provide the desired number of runs for each of the setups.
-If nothing is provided, it will default to a single run.
+Additionally, one can provide the desired number of samples one wants to collect for each of the setups.
+If nothing is provided, it will default to a single sample.

-The script is placed in the ***stompc*** folder and should be run from there.
+The script is placed in the `Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/stompc/` folder and should be run from there.

 ### Example:
 To run the script one can do the following:
 ```
 ./run-script.sh 5
 ```
 If no setup files are placed in the previously mentioned folder, this will run the default setup configuration 5 times.
-If one or more setups configurations are placed in the folder, these will be used instead, each with 5 runs.
+If one or more setups configurations are placed in `Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/stompc/experiments_setups`, these will be used instead, collecting 5 samples for each of the configurations.

-Each of the 5 runs will have a folder created, each named with the timestamp when the respective run began.
+Each of the 5 samples will have a folder created, each named with the timestamp when the respective run began.
-After 5 runs, the script will collect each of the folders associated with the individual runs and save them in a .zip named after the configuration file that was used for the runs.
+When 5 samples are collected, the script will collect each of the folders associated with the individual samples and save them in a .zip named after the configuration file that was used for the runs.

+It will then delete the sample folders, ensuring that samples collected from different experiments are not saved and associated with the wrong configuration.

 ## Experiment Configuration Setups